OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:24

-and to offer a sacrifice according to what is said in the Law of the Lord: “a pair of turtle-doves or two young pigeons.”
+and to make an offering as required by the Law of the Lord: “a pair of turtle-doves or two young pigeons.”

 ---